Mesembryanthemum cordifolium L.fil.

 Baby Sun Rose, Heartleaf Iceplant, Red Aptenia

-USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).
+USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

-Water Aptenia only when the soil is completely dry, and then provide enough to drench the soil to a depth of about 6 inches (15 cm).
+Water Aptenia only when the soil is completely dry and then provide enough to drench the soil to a depth of about 6 inches (15 cm).
 To check for dryness, poke your finger into the soil.
 Never water if the soil feels damp or cool, as Aptenia, like all succulents, is prone to rot in soggy, waterlogged soil.
 Water Aptenia lightly during the winter if the leaves begin to look shriveled.
 Provide only enough water to moisten the soil as the plant deteriorates quickly in cool, damp soil.

 Withhold fertilizer, which isn't needed and often results in a weak, floppy plant.
 Trim the plant as needed throughout the growing season, using pruners or garden shears to keep the plant tidy.
-Pot the plant and bring it indoors for the winter when nighttime temperatures drop below 50 degrees Fahrenheit (10 degrees Celsius)… – See more at: How to Grow and Care for Aptenia
+Pot the plant and bring it indoors for the winter when nighttime temperatures drop below 50 °F (10 °C).

-Native to South Africa (Eastern Cape, KwaZulu-Natal).
+This species is native to South Africa (Eastern Cape, KwaZulu-Natal).

-Subspecies, Varieties, Forms, Cultivars and Hybrids
+Forms, Cultivars, and Hybrids

-- Back to genus Aptenia
+- Back to genus Mesembryanthemum

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus